nevermined-io/app_docs/docs/tutorials/04-create-subscription.md

 ### 6. Register the subscription

 The Nevermined App will register your new subscription on the blockchain.
 This will require you to sign 2 transactions in your MetaMask wallet.
-As explained in ‘Getting Ready’, this requires a small amount of tokens to pay for the network transaction fees.
+This requires a small amount of tokens to pay for the network transaction fees.

 ![Finish the subscription creation](/images/tutorials/05_New_Subscription_04.png)

 ### 7. Add an asset to your Subscription

-Now, you can move on the next step: append an asset to your Smart Subscription, either (a [Web Service](05-register-webservice.md) or a [Dataset](06-register-dataset.md).
+Now, you can move on the next step: append an asset to your Smart Subscription, either a [Web Service](05-register-webservice.md) or a [Dataset](06-register-dataset.md).
 Alternatively, you can go to your dashboard to see the new subscription you created.

 <p align="center"><img src="/images/tutorials/04_05_Subscription_AddAsset.png" /></p>